-Riccardo Ferrante is a digital initiatives practitioner, administrator and educator with a focus on digital preservation methodology, tools and best practices applied in the contexts of analog and digital cultural heritage collections.
-Related work includes crowdsourcing transcription of historic scientific and cultural materials and archival email preservation and stewardship.
-He is currently Director of Digital Services at the Smithsonian Institution Archives in Washington, D.C.
-Current projects include large scale digitization of paper and audio special collections, preservation and management of born digital collections, the grant-funded Field Book Project (2010-present) where he serves as an advisor and digitization lead, and the Smithsonian Transcription Center, a crowdsourcing initiative and 2016 winner of the Gold MUSE Award for Digital Communities.
+Riccardo Ferrante is a digital curation practitioner, administrator and educator with a focus on digital preservation methodology, tools and best practices applied in the contexts of analog and born digital archival collections.
+Currently, he is Director of Digital Services at the Smithsonian Institution Archives in Washington, D.C. where he manages large scale and on-demand digital preservation projects, the Electronic Records Program, the biodiversity-focused Field Book Project, and the Archives’ web and social media activities.
+He spearheaded the Archives’ contributions in the development Smithsonian Transcription Center, recipient of the 2016 Gold MUSE Award for Digital Communities.

-Prior to joining the Smithsonian, Mr. Ferrante worked in software development of integrated library systems.
-He received his Bachelors degree from Northwestern University.
+Prior to joining the Smithsonian, Mr. Ferrante worked in product management and software development for a global integrated library systems vendor.
+He earned his B.S. degree from Northwestern University.